History of citizenship: Great Britain

-The American Revolution
+American Revolution

 British colonists across the Atlantic had grown up in a system in which local government was democratic, marked by participation by affluent men, but after the French and Indian War, colonists came to resent an increase in taxes imposed by Britain to offset expenses.
 What was particularly irksome to colonists was their lack of representation in the British Parliament, and the phrase no taxation without representation became a common grievance.
 The struggle between rebelling colonists and British troops was a time when citizenship "worked", according to one view.
 American and subsequent French declarations of rights were instrumental in linking the notion of fundamental rights to popular sovereignty in the sense that governments drew their legitimacy and authority from the consent of the governed.
 The Framers designed the United States Constitution to accommodate a rapidly growing republic by opting for representative democracy as opposed to direct democracy, but this arrangement challenged the idea of citizenship in the sense that citizens were, in effect, choosing other persons to represent them and take their place in government.
 The revolutionary spirit created a sense of "broadening inclusion".
 The Constitution specified a three-part structure of government with a federal government and state governments, but it did not specify the relation of citizenship.
 The Bill of Rights protected the rights of individuals from intrusion by the federal government, although it had little impact on judgements by the courts for the first 130 years after ratification.
 The term citizen was not defined by the Constitution until the Fourteenth Amendment was added in 1868, which defined United States citizenship to include "All persons born or naturalized in the United States, and subject to the jurisdiction thereof."
 The American Revolution demonstrated that it was plausible for Enlightenment ideas about how a government should be organized to actually be put into practice.